Space: 1999: United States

 In the United States, efforts to sell the series to one of the three networks for the 1974–75 or 1975–76 television seasons failed.
 The networks were uninterested in a project over which they had no creative control, being presented with twenty-four completed episodes.
 Abe Mandell of ITC had secured a handshake agreement with a network executive in 1974, but after the man's termination, all his projects were abandoned.
 Undaunted, Mandell created what he called his own Space: 1999 Network and sold the completed program into first-run syndication directly to local stations.
 Much of the publicity mentioned the then-staggering three million pound budget: as a part of the American promotion effort, a glossy magazine-sized brochure was produced, touting Space: 1999 as the Six-and-a-Half Million Dollar Series (an allusion to the then-popular American programme The Six Million Dollar Man) featuring American stars, American writers and American directors.

 In the months leading to the beginning of the autumn 1975 series, Landau and Bain participated in special preview screenings in select cities.
 Landau is said to have personally contacted editors of TV Guide magazine in some markets to secure coverage of Space: 1999 in its pages upon learning of ITC's somewhat poor promotional efforts.

-While most of the U.S. stations that aired Space: 1999 were independent (such as the Chicago station WGN-TV, Louisville station WDRB-TV, Los Angeles station KHJ-TV, and New York City's WPIX-TV), a handful were affiliated with the major networks (such as Charlotte, North Carolina's WSOC-TV, at the time a strong NBC affiliate, and Fresno's KFSN-TV, at the time a CBS affiliate) and sometimes pre-empted regular network programming to show episodes of the series.
-Most U.S. stations broadcast episodes in the weekday evening hour just before prime time or on weekends.
-ABC affiliate WCVB in Boston, as well as NBC affiliate KPRC in Houston both aired the first series in prime time, bumping the network shows to other time slots.
+By September 1975, the series had been bought by 155 US stations.
+While most of these were independent (such as WPIX in New York City, KHJ-TV in Los Angeles, WGN-TV in Chicago and WDRB-TV in Louisville), a handful were affiliated with the major networks (such as then-NBC affiliate WSOC-TV in Charlotte and then-CBS affiliate KFSN-TV in Fresno, California) and sometimes pre-empted regular network programming to show episodes of the series.
+Most US stations broadcast episodes in the weekday evening hour just before prime time or on weekends.
+ABC affiliate WCVB-TV in Boston, as well as NBC affiliate KPRC-TV in Houston both aired the first series in prime time, bumping the network shows to other time slots.

 Footage of a spacecraft flying over Moonbase Alpha from the series 1 episode "The Last Enemy" was later reused to depict a future civilisation in the Wonder Woman episode "Time Bomb," first broadcast on 10 November 1978.

 In August 2018, Comet announced it would be airing both series beginning in September.